Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Experiments

-The guidance weight $\alpha \in (0,1)$ controls the bias-variance trade-off in DG-PG.
-Larger $\alpha$ reduces gradient variance by relying more heavily on the analytical prior, while smaller $\alpha$ maintains closer alignment with the true reward signal.
-We conduct a systematic grid search over $\alpha \in \{0.2, 0.4, 0.6, 0.8\}$ at $N=50$ using NN models, with validation at $N=20$.
+This section evaluates how the guidance weight $\alpha$ affects convergence speed and final performance.
+We test four fixed values of $\alpha$ at both $N{=}20$ and $N{=}50$.

-\paragraph{Results.} Figure~\ref{fig:alpha_sensitivity} shows training curves at $N{=}50$ for all tested $\alpha$ values.
-The results reveal a clear trade-off in which \textit{larger $\alpha$ accelerates early convergence, while smaller $\alpha$ achieves marginally superior final performance}.
-By episode 200, $\alpha{=}0.2$ achieves the best mean training reward of $-40.3$, while $\alpha{=}0.8$ reaches $-40.8$, a gap of less than 1\%.
-This trend is consistent at $N{=}20$, where $\alpha{=}0.2$ achieves $-39.9$.
-The narrow spread across $\alpha$ values demonstrates that DG-PG is \textit{robust to the choice of $\alpha$}, as the RL gradient compensates for model inaccuracy while benefiting from variance reduction at any tested setting.
+\paragraph{Results.} Figure~\ref{fig:alpha_sensitivity} shows training curves at $N{=}20$ and $N{=}50$ for all tested $\alpha$ values.
+The results reveal a trade-off in which \textit{larger $\alpha$ accelerates early convergence, while smaller $\alpha$ achieves marginally superior best performance}.
+We evaluate the best checkpoint for each $\alpha$ on 10 held-out test seeds.
+At $N{=}50$, $\alpha{=}0.2$ achieves $-8.75 \pm 0.21$, slightly outperforming $\alpha{=}0.8$ at $-9.04 \pm 0.12$.
+The same pattern appears at $N{=}20$.
+Importantly, the small spread across tested $\alpha$ values also shows that DG-PG is \textit{robust to the choice of $\alpha$}.

-\paragraph{Selected Hyperparameters.} Based on the observed trade-off, we adopt a \textit{dynamic $\alpha$ scheduling strategy}: initialize with $\alpha{=}0.9$ for the first 10\% of training to leverage fast early convergence, then linearly decay to $\alpha{=}0.2$ over the next 40\% of training, and maintain $\alpha{=}0.2$ for the remainder.
-This exploits the strong guidance signal for rapid initial progress while preserving the policy's capacity for fine-tuning.
-All subsequent experiments use this schedule.
+\paragraph{Selected Hyperparameters.} Based on the observed trade-off, we use a dynamic $\alpha$ schedule for scales within $N \leq 50$, starting from $\alpha{=}0.9$ for fast early convergence and decaying to $\alpha{=}0.2$ for later fine-tuning.
+For scales with $N \geq 100$, where cross-agent noise is more severe, we fix $\alpha{=}0.9$ to maintain strong guidance throughout training.
+Specific settings are provided in Appendix~\ref{app:hyperparams}.